Deep vein thrombosis - discharge

 - Take the medicine just the way your doctor prescribed it.

 - Know what to do if you miss a dose.

 - You may need to get blood tests often to make sure you are taking the right dose.

 Ask your doctor what exercises and other activities are safe for you to do.

 Do not sit or lie down in the same position for long periods of time.

-Keep your legs resting 6 inches above your heart.
-When sleeping, make the foot of the bed 4 to 6 inches higher than the head of the bed.
+If swelling is a problem, keep your legs resting above your heart.
+When sleeping, make the foot of the bed a few inches higher than the head of the bed.

 Do not wear tight clothing on your legs or around your waist.
 If your clothes leave a mark in your skin, they are too tight.

 - By car -- stop often, and get out and walk around for a few minutes.

 - On a plane, bus, or train -- get up and walk around often.